15 Top-Rated Attractions and Places to Visit in Goa

 Popular coastal hot spots, like Colva Beach and Palolem Beach, draw tourists to Goa from around the world.
 But beaches are just the beginning of what makes Goa one of the most beloved places to visit in India.
 The destination also has unique Portuguese-influenced cuisine, historical churches and temples, vibrant wildlife, and fascinating spice farms.
 No matter how long you spend in Goa, you'll wish you had a few extra days to explore.

-For more ideas to help plan your trip to India, see our list of the top-rated tourist attractions in Goa.
+For more ideas to help plan your trip to India, see our list of the top tourist attractions in Goa.

 1. Popular Beaches